-Wellness & Routine Care - Here at Clayton & Churchtown Veterinary Associates, we provide both traditional and integrative medicine for the care of your pets.
+Wellness & Routine Care - Here at Clayton & Churchtown Veterinary, we provide both traditional and integrative medicine for the care of your pets.
 We offer services for pets of all ages including but not limited to annual examinations, vaccines, and surgical procedures.

 Food Therapy - Holistic medicine stresses the importance of looking at an animal’s whole life, a big part of which is food.
 We can help you determine what foods are best for your pet or help you to prepare a home cooked diet.
 We base all our home cooked diets on energetics, a dietary plan based upon the natural function of the plants and animals your pet eats.